absinthe0223/OMALab-Employee-Manual/operating-model/planning-and-process.md

+> Remember, 5 hours of coding will save you 1 hour of research. :\)
+>
+> * Arkency book "Async remote"

 ## Planning and Process

 These planning and process guidelines are defined to help us work together, better, while allowing everyone to work on their own, at their own pace.